 • Only 3 ingredients!!
 Bread, eggs, and butter- it couldn’t be simpler!

-• 1 slice bread – We used white sandwich bread, other great options include Texas Toast, whole grain, or Sourdough.
+• Bread (1 slice): Holds the egg in the center and toasts up golden in the skillet.
+We used white sandwich bread, other great options include Texas Toast, whole grain, or Sourdough.ย

-• salt and black pepper to taste – Try paprika or add heat with sriracha sauce or red pepper flakes.
+• Salt and pepper (to taste): Seasons the egg and bring out the flavor.
+Try paprika or add heat with sriracha sauce or red pepper flakes.

-• optional ingredients – Make a slightly larger hole and include bacon bits, green onions, spinach, or crumbled pork sausages in the egg.
+• optional ingredients: Makes a slightly larger hole and include bacon bits, green onions, spinach, or crumbled pork sausages in the egg.ย

 How to Make Toad in the Hole